-How canceled flights, stolen deposits, and ankles sprained by angry volcanoes made our trip to Rome, Naples and Pompeii impossible to forget!
+How cancelled flights, stolen deposits and ankles sprained by angry volcanoes made our trip to Rome, Naples and Pompeii impossible to forget!

 Flew by would probably be a much better way to describe how the following weeks passed.
 One minute we were still freezing in Prague and the next we were lying on a beach under the Italian sun… But I’m getting ahead of myself.
 This all sounds very well and good, but our journey was not at all without its complications…

 Thursday, June 11th, 2015:

 The Travel Gods first strike while I’m sitting in my last lesson of the day, three or four hours before our flight.
 My tablet is playing a listening text for my student whom I am preparing for the FCE exam.
 While the listening plays from my tablet, a message from EasyJet pops up.
 I’m not usually in the habit of checking my emails during lessons, but I cannot ignore the preview of the message: “We regret to inform you that…” My heart immediately starts racing, Attempting to hide my suspicion of an impending disaster, I open the email to find that our flight has been cancelled.

 I continue the lesson with my student, but I can’t really focus.
 What are we going to do?
 Can we reschedule?
 Will there be another flight we can take?
 How much is this going to cost?
 Will we even be able to go on our trip?
 Over the past week we’ve spent a great deal of time planning this trip, and in my backpack are not only our flight tickets but several entrance tickets to the sites we are hoping to visit…

 Finally the lesson ends and I have a few minutes to review the email in detail before catching my train back to Prague (I work in a small town south of Prague, about 40 minutes away by train).
 It turns out that it isn’t our flight there that has been cancelled, but the flight back.
 This comes as a relief, but only a small one.
 Many things still need to be worked out.